digitalmatefr/AndroidViewLifecycle/README.md

     stopWelcomeAnimation(view)
 }
 ```
+* = If the view is already resumed the action will be performed immediately, otherwise the action will be performed after the view is next resumed
+In all the cases, your action will be invoked only one time.*

-Perform the given action when this view is destroyed:
+- Perform an action when the view is destroyed:

 ```kotlin
 view.doOnDestroy {